SEACrowd/.github/profile/README.md

 See what SEA indigenous and non-indigenous languages we accept [here](https://github.com/SEACrowd/seacrowd-datahub/blob/master/LANGUAGES.md).

+> Our first publication is out: ["SEACrowd: A Multilingual Multimodal Data Hub and Benchmark Suite for Southeast Asian Languages"](https://arxiv.org/pdf/2406.10118)!

 ## Why Is It Important?

 It is essential to greatly increase the accessibility of SEA datasets, promote research in SEA languages and cultures, as well as build more AI models that represent SEA.